-All compound-related proteins were searched against target proteins from ChEMBL v26(Anna et al.) using BLASTP (E[?]1×10-10).
+All compound-related proteins were searched against target proteins from ChEMBL v26 (Anna et al., 2012) using BLASTP (E[?]1×10-10).
 We screened out all types of single proteins in the ChEMBL database for blasting.
-Known drug target were identified from available publications and by searching for 'anthelmintics' in the DrugBank(S et al., 2017) database.
-For potential drug targets, we screen out all the single protein targets as described(Coghlan, Mutowo, O'Boyle, Lomax, & Berriman, 2018) and made adjustments to evaluate each gene.
+Known drug targets were identified from available publications and by searching for 'anthelmintics' in the DrugBank (Wishart, Feunang, An, Lo, & Wilson, 2017) database.
+For potential drug targets, we screened out all the single protein targets as described (Avril Coghlan, Mutowo, O'Boyle, Lomax, & Berriman, 2018) and made adjustments to evaluate each gene.
 We set a score of '0/1' considering six main factors: 1.
 Similarity with ChEMBL drug targets and a highly conserved alignment (>80%); 2.
 Lack of human homologues; 3.
 Related to lethal, L3 arrest, flaccid, molt defect and sterile phenotypes.
 Lethal phenotypes were identified in WormBase WS240; 4.
-Whether the protein was a predicted chokepoint enzyme(Tyagi, Seshadri, Parkinson, & Mitreva, 2018); 5.
-The protein was predicted as an excretory/secretory protein (EP); (6) The protein had a structure in the PDBe(Sameer et al., 2016).
-In order to make the screening most efficient, we searched for commercially available compounds against the target protein in ZINC15(Sterling & Irwin, 2015).
+Whether the protein was a predicted chokepoint enzyme (Tyagi, Seshadri, Parkinson, & Mitreva, 2018); 5.
+Whether the protein was predicted as an excretory/secretory protein (EP); and 6.
+Whether the protein had a structure in the PDBe (Sameer et al., 2016).
+In order to make the screening most efficient, we searched for commercially available compounds against the target protein in ZINC15 (Sterling & Irwin, 2015).
 Finally, we selected compounds approved in phase III or above as suggested chemical compounds.